The contractual terms will depend on your contract partner.

 (1) Copies or duplicates of data will not be produced without the knowledge of the Client.
 Exceptions are backup copies, if they are necessary to guarantee proper data processing, and data that is necessary in terms of adherence to statutory retention obligations.

 (2) After the completion of the contractually agreed work or earlier upon request by the Client – upon the termination of the Service Agreement at the latest – the Contractor must hand over all documents, processing and use results produced, and databases, that it obtains possession of in connection with the contractual relationship, to the Client or destroy them in accordance with data protection law after obtaining prior permission.
 The same applies for test and scrap material.
+The determination of the termination of the service agreement requires notification by the Client.
+With the declaration that the contractual relationship is to be terminated, the deletion period with regard to documents subject to retention shall also commence.

 (3) Documentation that proves proper data processing that is suitable for the order must be stored by the Contractor in accordance with the respective retention periods beyond the end of the Contract.
 It may transfer it to the Client for its relief at the end of the Contract.